 In my elementary school every Thursday was “pretzel day” (my small Christian school didn’t have a cafeteria) and it was pretty much the best day ever.
 If you brought your quarter you could get one of those Philly soft pretzels that came all stuck together in a row.
 They’d arrive at the classroom in a brown paper bag and I remember a real stressor in my life at that time was that I couldn’t seem to avoid getting mustard on my shirt.
 Oh but life used to be simple.

-This recipe makes just 8 medium pretzels; I froze the ones we didn’t immediately eat in pairs in ziplock bags, thinking we’d get to them another time.
-A whopping 24 hours later my husband had taken all 6 pretzels out of the freezer, toasted them, and ate them.
-Just to test the flavor post-freeze I had a nibble and if possible, they were even better.
+This recipe makes just 8 medium pretzels; if not eating immediately, freeze in pairs in ziplock bags.
+I’ve tasted the frozen ones (once toasted) and if possible, they’re even better than fresh.
 If reheating frozen pretzels for a crowd I would place them on a foil-lined baking sheet and heat them for about 8-10 minutes at 350 degrees.

 Simple Soft Pretzels